morrisjdev/Linq4JS/README.md

 # Linq4JS [![Build Status](https://travis-ci.org/morrisjdev/Linq4JS.svg?branch=master)](https://travis-ci.org/morrisjdev/Linq4JS)

-Linq methods for JavaScript/TypeScript for working with Arrays
+Linq methods for JavaScript/TypeScript for working with arrays

-This simple Extension works with array of complex Objects as well as simple arrays of strings etc. The whole thing is written in TypeScript but also usable in JavaScript
+This simple extension works with array of complex objects as well as simple arrays of strings etc. The whole thing is written in TypeScript but also usable in JavaScript

 ## Advantages

-This Extension is lightweight and fast and you can use your Lambda-Expression-Syntax to work with Arrays.
+This extension is lightweight and fast and you can use your Lambda-Expression-Syntax to work with arrays.
 The methods are mostly identically to .NET methods.

-As Expressions you can use the normal Function-Syntax:
+As expressions you can use the normal Function-Syntax:

 ```javascript
 array.Where(function(x){